Azure-Samples/Cognitive-Speech-TTS/README.md

 Below are latest updates from Azure TTS.
 It is updated regularly.

+# Azure TTS Discord Channels
+A space for developers and enthusiasts to collaborate and share feedbacks to Azure TTS.
+[Join Discord](https://discord.gg/EwXpH8THQR)

 # Azure Cognitive Service TTS Customer Story
 * AT&T (Media and Entertainment) - [AT&T Launches Looney Tunes 5G Experience - YouTube](https://www.youtube.com/watch?v=MkeI7Aaf7hk)
 * Duolingo (Language Learning) - [Are you talking to me?
 Azure AI brings iconic characters to life with Custom Neural Voice - AI for Business (microsoft.com)](https://blogs.microsoft.com/ai-for-business/custom-neural-voice-ga/)